tomvandig/eccg/README.md

     style Geometry fill:#08aec4
     style Material fill:#08aec4
 ```
-*Typing through relationships: its clear which type the object belongs to, data is shared, but querying objects through components returns types instead of instances*
+*Typing through relationships: its clear which type the object belongs to, data is shared but not hierarchically, and querying objects through components returns types instead of instances, causing reference chasing on the client*

-How can we improve on the typing capabilities in an ECS shown above, by using the different requirements that AEC puts on its ECS data?
+How can we improve on the typing capabilities in an ECS shown above, by taking advantage of the different requirements that AEC puts on its ECS data?

+We can improve by taking another look at composition.

 # Composition graph